youssefgerges12/Session-3-task/README.md

 "It's a cool day.
 Wear a jacket!"
 4. If the temperature is below 10, print:
 "It's a cold day.
 Stay warm!"
+Task 2
+Write a Python program that processes a list of numbers and performs the following tasks:
+1. Create a list of integers from 1 to 20.
+2. Use a for loop to find all the numbers in the list that are divisible by 3.
+3. Print the numbers divisible by 3.